-Pros Cons Growth incentives.
-The Bill gives Wolfville tools it can use to encourage growth in strategic places.
+Pros Cons

+Growth incentives.
 Administrative Cost.

-The scenario requires setting up new tools, such as an incentive program under Bill 177.
+The Bill gives Wolfville The scenario requires

+tools it can use to setting up new tools,

+encourage growth in such as an incentive

+strategic places. program under Bill

 Foregone taxes.
+177.

+The town may New taxes.
+If the policy

+collect less taxes on can attract growth, it

+some properties, if can generate new tax

+developers would revenue that would

-The town may collect less taxes on some properties, if developers would have built there in any case.
-New taxes.
-If the policy can attract growth, it can generate new tax revenue that would otherwise not exist.
+have built there in any otherwise not exist.

+case.